Smoothtelkenya/employee_purchase_requisition/README.rst

 Maintainer
 ==========
-This module is maintained by Cybrosys Technologies.
+This module is maintained by Smoothtel & Data Solutions.

-For support and more information, please visit https://www.cybrosys.com

 Further information
 ===================